 If you are interested in co-op program you can apply directly from secondary school.
 If you are not admitted into the co-op program, the University of Guelph will automatically considered you for the regular degree program.
 There is a possibility of transferring to co-op after first or second semester, depending on grades, major and the availability of openings.

-If you are in the Honours program you also have the option of declaring a minor in science or non-science subjects (a minor is not required).
+If you are in the Honours program, you also have the option of declaring a minor in science or non-science subjects (but a minor is not required).
 You do not declare a minor when you apply to the University of Guelph - but you can do so at any time once you have begun your studies.
 You may want to talk to the Faculty Advisor for the minor or your Program Counsellor before you do declare a minor.
 Follow the links below to the minor requirements in the current Undergraduate Calendar (requirements for some minors are listed after those for the major, so please scroll down).

 - Biochemistry (scroll down)